marcusrossel/marcusrossel.github.io/_posts/2020-01-06-kaleidoscope-2.md

 }
 ```

-As we will see later, the only prototypes that won't have definitions are external functions - hence we call the property `externals` here.
-Prototypes that do have corresponding definitions will be parsed into `Function`s - hence we call their property `functions`.
+As we will see later, the only relevant part of an external function's declaration is the prototype - hence the type of the `externals` property is `[Prototype]`.
+Prototypes that have a corresponding *definition* as well will be parsed into `Function`s - hence we call their property `functions`.

 Since the only values in *Kaleidoscope* are `<number>`s, function prototypes are pretty simple.
 They only require the function name and the parameter names: